 If the case goes to court, the defense attorney is responsible for presenting evidence that will acquit his or her client.
 Should the client be found guilty, the defense attorney often handles an appeal, if the client wishes to appeal the decision.
 If the client decides to make a plea instead of going to court, the defense attorney is responsible for helping to obtain the fairest possible terms.

 According to the U.S. Bureau of Labor Statistics (BLS), the outlook for lawyers in general was on par with the average American occupation.
-While employment growth was expected to be 6% between 2014 and 2024, attaining a job as a lawyer is very competitive.
+While employment growth was expected to increase faster than the avaerge through 2028, attaining a job as a lawyer is very competitive.
 The BLS also says that much of the growth in the employment of lawyers stems from the demand for legal services from government, individuals and businesses.
 However, growth may be affected when businesses turn to other sources for legal tasks.

 The first credential an aspiring defense attorney must earn is a bachelor's degree from a 4-year accredited university.
 Pre-law programs are available at many schools throughout the United States, though a major in pre-law is not required to become a lawyer of any sort.
 Other appropriate majors for prospective attorneys include political science, history and even accounting.